defold/extender/README.md

 #### No space left

 The docker build area is set to 64GB.
 The area filling up will manifest itself as suddenly failing, where it previously succeeded.
-Then try building again, and you might see an error like:
+Then try building again, and you might see an error like (or any disc space related error):

     mkdir: cannot create directory ‘/var/extender/.wine’: No space left on device

-You can solve this by removing the cached data:
+You can solve this by removing the cached images:

-    $ rm ~/Library/Containers/com.docker.docker/Data/com.docker.driver.amd64-linux/Docker.qcow2

-and then restart Docker, and build again.
+    $ docker system prune